United Kingdom of Great Britain & Northern Ireland & Crown Dependencies

 Great Bustard Group

-The United Kingdom section of LIPU, the Italian League for Bird Protection, was founded in 1989 and since then has been successful in supporting the BirdLife Partner in Italy in many ways.
-LIPU UK members have been to Italy to help on the ground with various projects and members and friends have together raised money totalling over £227,000, which has been spent on direct conservation work in support of the birds in Italy.
-Italy has a decreasing but still large number of hunters, many of whom habitually and deliberately break the laws of Italy and Europe when they shoot huge numbers of protected birds.
-Another problem is the trapping and netting of songbirds such as Robins to be eaten in restaurants; this is also against the law.
-Against all of these problems LIPU works throughout the year.
+LIPU-UK was founded in 1989 and since then has been successful in supporting LIPU, the Italian League for Bird Protection, the BirdLife Partner in Italy, in many ways.
+LIPU-UK members have been to Italy to help on the ground with various projects and members and friends have together raised money totalling over £1,300,000 which has been committed to conservation work in support of the birds in Italy.

 LPO (UK Branch)